Bachelor of Business Administration

 BU 260 Fundamentals of Accounting

-Fundamentals of Accounting introduces students to an accounting course describing accounting theory and practice, and emphasizes the use of financial statements for management control.
+In this course, students are introduced to accounting theory and practice.
+This course emphasizes the use of financial statements for management control.
 (3 credits)

 BBA Core Courses | Upper Division (24 hours)

-BU 305 Effective Business Communication (Must be taken within the fist three courses.)
+EN 305 Written Communication II (Must be taken within the fist three courses.)

 BU 315 Best Practices in Management and Leadership